caseyfee/Fee_Casey-Portfolio/README.md

 No installation is required.

-## Usage - Needs Update
+## Usage

 A screenshot is included below of the site.
-Saved here:
+The site images are saved here:

 /Users/caseyfee/Documents/Working Files/FilesBCSDownload/Week_2/Fee_Casey-Portfolio/assets/css/images